arcolon14/arc-congen2024-radseq/README.md

 ```

 The contents of the `processed-samples` directory represent the sequencing reads
-(in `FASTQ` format) for 40 *Manacus* individuals.
+(in `FASTQ` format) for 40 manakin individuals.
 They are the demultiplexed, cleaned
 reads generated by running `process_radtags` on the raw data.
 In the excersices below,
 we are just using 40 out of the total 130 samples.

 See `stacks-logs/process_radtags/process_radtags.MAVI2.log` for additional details
 about how these reads were processed.

-**NOTE:** For the sake of time, the files here only contain a subset of the total
+**NOTE:** Due to limited time, the files here only contain a subset of the total reads
-reads for each individual, those corresponding to a single chromosome-level scaffold.
+for each individual, those corresponding to a single chromosome-level scaffold.

 ### `alignments`